Joe Biden Accidentally Celebrates American-First Hero Cesar Chavez

 “Chavez, founder of the United Farm Workers union, was a fierce opponent of illegal immigration and supporter of tight border controls,” wrote Mark Krikorian, director of the Center for Immigration studies.
 “That’s why it’s fitting to observe March 31 each year as National Border Control Day, in honor of the farmworker leader,” he wrote in 2014

-Ann Coulter has repeatedly touted National Border Control Day, and he showcased Chevez’s pro-solidarity policies on January 20 when media outlets saw Biden’s bust of Chevez in the Oval Office:
+Ann Coulter has repeatedly touted National Border Control Day, and she showcased Chevez’s pro-solidarity policies on January 20 when media outlets saw Biden’s bust of Chevez in the Oval Office:

 "Chavez launched the 'Illegals Campaign' ..
 He criticized President Nixon and the Border Patrol for letting in so many 'wets,' as he called them."https://t.co/hnjFpsowOY